-Join Aileen Ellis for an in-depth discussion in this video Predicting the future of the project with TCPI, part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Predicting the future of the project with TCPI, part of Project Management: Calculating Earned Value.

 The last Earned Value idea we will take…with the system upgrade example is called…the To Complete Performance Index.…It is an advanced Earned Value idea…and a very important idea.…TCPI tells us what performance index we need…going forward to be able to finish the job…with the money remaining.…There are multiple ways to calculate TCPI,…again, based on the assumptions we make.…